 Fred Davis Contract Information:

-Davis agreed to a one-year contract with the Patriots on Monday, Adam Schefter of ESPN reports.
+Davis was released by the Patriots on Friday, ESPN's Adam Schefter reports.

 To instantly reveal our fantasy analysis of every player – including Fred Davis – simply subscribe now.